kimjunsu97/kimjunsu97/README.md

-<br>Thank you for visiting my github.</br>
+<br>TThank you for visiting my GitHub.</br>

-<br>I am currently studying Computer Vision and Deep Learning.I'm interested in 3D pose estimation using trnasformer, image synthesis using Latent Diffusion, and model lightweighting techniques such as pruning, quantization and knowledge distillation.</br>
+<br>I am currently studying data engineering and AI systems leveraging large language models (LLMs).
+I am particularly interested in building efficient data pipelines, designing robust data architectures, and creating AI-driven solutions using advanced LLM technologies.</br>

-<br>I strive to make what people's dream come true through deep learning.</br>
+My goal is to harness the power of data and AI to turn innovative ideas into reality and help shape a smarter, more connected future.</br>

 ## 📚 Education
 |학위|학교|전공|학점|시작일|종료일|